Efficient and Transferable Agentic Knowledge Graph RAG via Reinforcement Learning: Baselines

 \subsection{LLM-only Methods}

-\textbf{Setup.} We evaluate Vanilla and CoT in a zero-shot setting without access to the KG retrieval server (i.e., no KG augmentation).
-All baselines run on Qwen-2.5-3B-IT, Qwen-2.5-7B-IT, and LLaMA-2-7B-Chat with temperature=0 and top\_p=50..
+\textbf{Setup.} We evaluate IO, CoT, and SC in a zero-shot setting without access to the KG retrieval server (i.e., no KG augmentation).
+All baselines run on Qwen2.5-7B-it, Qwen2.5-72B-it, Qwen3-235B-A22B-Instruct-2507 with temperature=0 and top\_p=50.

-\textbf{Prompts.} We use the following prompt templates for vanilla and CoT baselines.
+\textbf{Prompts.} We use the following prompt templates for IO and CoT baselines (the SC baseline performs majority voting over CoT results and hence uses the same prompt as CoT).

-\textbf{Evaluation.} Baseline outputs (Vanilla and CoT) differ in format from the KGQA gold answer set, so we employ an LLM-as-judge to align them.
-For each question, \texttt{gpt-5-mini} (OpenAI API) is given the question, the ground-truth answer set $A_q$, and parsed predited entities $\hat{A}_q$ from the base model’s output with a concise semantic-entity-matching prompt (Box below); it returns only a binary vector indicating, for each gold entity in order, whether the prediction refers to the same real-world entity at the same specificity (1 for exact/equivalent matches, e.g., “Apple Inc.” = “Apple”; 0 for overly general predictions, e.g., “Islam” vs [“Shia Islam”, “Sunni Islam”]).
+\textbf{Evaluation.} Baseline outputs (IO and CoT) differ in format from the KGQA gold answer set, so we employ an LLM-as-judge to align them.
+For each question, \texttt{gpt-5-mini} (OpenAI API) is given the question, the ground-truth answer set $A_q$, and parsed predicted entities $\hat{A}_q$ from the base model’s output with a concise semantic-entity-matching prompt (shown in the box below); it returns only a binary vector indicating, for each gold entity in order, whether the prediction refers to the same real-world entity at the same specificity (1 for exact/equivalent matches, e.g., “Apple Inc.” = “Apple”; 0 for overly general predictions, e.g., “Islam” vs [“Shia Islam”, “Sunni Islam”]).
 We report Pass@K (K=1,2,3,4), F1, precision, recall, and generation-token usage.